Woman's inspirational journey to help girls make games

 "I wanted to get the message out that learning STEM is cool!
 Do what you want," Laila said.

-Now, she's helping 140 girls around the world in eight cities learn how to make games with Girls Make Games.
+Now, she's helping thousands of girls around the world in eight cities learn how to make games with Girls Make Games.
 It's changing the industry -- and their lives.

 "You can learn all these skills without knowing you're learning.
 You're exploring and expressing.
 I think we're going to be doing this for a while."